tobiasvanderwerff/master-thesis/README.md

 # stats-per-writer
+For a trained meta-learing model, decide whether or not to perform adaptation on the support batch based on gradient uncertainty.
+Gradient uncertainty in this case is expressed as the gradient of the target log probability with respect to the input image, using model predictions as pseudo targets.

-Evaluate WER scores per writer (only meant for running val/test, will crash for train loop).
+This code is only meant for running val/test loop on a trained model and will crash for train loop.
 Additionally, show WER scores both with and without inner loop adaptation.
 These scores are saved to a CSV file afterwards.

 # Master thesis